-- 8.5.12.16.
-Travel time to and from audited sites shall not be included in determining the audit time. - 8.5.12.17.
-Remote audits shall only be applied for surveillance audits.
-If the CB uses to some extent remote auditing techniques, IAF MD 4:2022 shall be used. - 8.5.12.18.
-If the CB operates within specific jurisdictions, countries or areas, specific guidance on local application of the criteria may be included within the evaluation tool. - 8.5.13.
-The GSTC Requirements to ISO 17065:2012 Clause 7.4.4: - 8.5.13.1.
-CB audit personnel shall follow the guidance on auditing provided in ISO 19011.
-In this case, the recommendations in that standard (ISO 19011) shall be understood as obligations. - 8.5.13.2.
+- All suppliers have been certified/verified sustainable by third parties; - c.
+The tour duration is four (4) hours or less. - 8.5.16.
+The GSTC Requirements to ISO 17065:2012 Clause 7.4.4: - 8.5.16.1.
+CB audit personnel shall follow the guidance on auditing provided in ISO 19011.In this case, the recommendations in that standard (ISO 19011) shall be understood as obligations. - 8.5.16.2.
 The auditor may undertake interviews with stakeholders within or external to the client in order to clarify aspects of the client's activity and performance.
-The auditor shall undertake such interviews where there is significant doubt about the sufficiency, quality, or veracity of information supplied by a client. - 8.5.13.3.
-The client shall be informed in writing about any stakeholder interview undertaken but shall not be informed of any information that stakeholders request to remain confidential. - 8.5.14.
-The GSTC Requirements to ISO 17065:2012 Clause 7.4.6: - 8.5.14.1.
-The CB shall inform the client of all non-conformities in writing. - 8.5.14.2.
-When major non-conformities have arisen, the CB shall provide a 1-year term to be corrected. - 8.5.14.3.
-When minor non-conformities, the CB shall provide a 90 days term to be corrected.
+The auditor shall undertake such interviews where there is significant doubt about the sufficiency, quality, or veracity of information supplied by a client. - 8.5.16.3.
+The client shall be informed in writing about any stakeholder interview undertaken but shall not be informed of any information that stakeholders request to remain confidential. - 8.5.17.
+The GSTC Requirements to ISO 17065:2012 Clause 7.4.6: - 8.5.17.1.
+The CB shall inform the client of all nonconformities in writing. - 8.5.17.2.
+When major nonconformities have arisen, the CB shall provide a period of 90 days for nonconformity correction. - 8.5.17.3.
+When minor nonconformities have arisen, the CB shall provide a 30-day term for nonconformity correction. - 8.5.17.4.
+If the CB provides different terms for correcting nonconformities, the provision shall be justified.